jestjs/jest/packages/jest-diff/README.md

 };
 ```

-### Example of option for color of change substrings
+### Example of option for color of changes substringss

-Although the default inverse of foreground and background colors is hard to beat for change substrings **within lines**, especially because it highlights spaces, if you want bold font weight on yellow background:
+Although the default inverse of foreground and background colors is hard to beat for changes substringss **within lines**, especially because it highlights spaces, if you want bold font weight on yellow background:

 ```js
 const options = {